A Survey of LLM Prompt Datasets: Taxonomy, Linguistic Patterns, and Practical Uses: Prompt Data Analysis

 \subsubsection{Part-of-Speech Tagging}

-We annotate the datasets with POS tags and calculate the distribution of nouns, verbs, adjectives, and adverbs.
-Table \ref{tab:pos_frequency} summarizes the functional composition of prompts, contrasting content and function words.
-For example, a high verb frequency indicates action-oriented prompts, while a predominance of nouns suggests more objective narratives.
-These distributional differences reveal stylistic and structural variations across sources.

-\textbf{Analysis of results.} \textbf{(1)} Domain-specific datasets such as {\sf 1.1k-business} and {\sf medical-o1} exhibit a noun proportion of $\approx$ 0.26, surpassing that found in formal corpora like ParTUT.
-This reflects a concept-driven focus on domain entities and technical terms. \textbf{(2)} Additionally, {\sf medical-o1} also registers an unusually high adjective ratio (0.11), indicating a repeated emphasis on specifying medical attributes and conditions, consistent with the descriptive nature of clinical reasoning tasks.
+We annotate each dataset with POS tags and tabulate the distribution of nouns, verbs, adjectives, and adverbs; Table~\ref{tab:pos_frequency} summarises content- versus function-word usage. \textbf{Analysis of results.} Domain-specific datasets (\textsf{1.1k-business}, \textsf{medical-o1}) exhibit a noun proportion of $\approx$0.26, surpassing formal corpora such as ParTUT, indicating a concept-driven focus on domain entities.
+Additionally, \textsf{medical-o1} registers an unusually high adjective ratio (0.11), consistent with the descriptive nature of clinical reasoning tasks.